 Major Ethnic Groups Of Ghana

-Ashanti or Asanti are native to the Ashanti region of the modern day Ghana and accounts for 47.5% of the population.
+Ashanti or Asanti are the largest subgroup of the Akan people.
 They speak an Asanti dialect of Twi which is a language spoken by over ten million Asanti people as the first language.
 Ashanti means “because of war.”
 Because of the gold and the presence of Lake Volta, the Ashanti people built an empire in 1670.
 The Ashanti Kingdom controlled much of the present Ghana using Kumasi as the central base.
 The leader of the kingdom, Osei Tutu, defeated Denkyira in 1701 and named his area of influence “Asanti.”
-The Ashanti limited the influence of the British in the Ashanti region through organized military men who were not easily cowed by the guns.
-The Ashanti people celebrate several festivals including the yam festival, Adae Kese, and Awukudae.
-The line of descent is traced through the female with the relationship to the mother determining inheritance and land rights.
-Ashanti religion is the dominant religion followed by Christianity and Islam.

-Mole-Dagbon inhabits the Northern Regions of the Kingdom of Dagbon.
-They speak the Dagbani language and account for 16.6% of the Ghana’s population.
+Many Mole-Dagbon people inhabit the Northern Regions of the Kingdom of Dagbon.
+They speak the Dagbani language and account for 16.6% of Ghana’s population.
 They are related to the Mossi who have their homeland in the modern-day Burkina Faso.
 The Dagombas call their homeland Dagbon which covers an area of 20,000 square kilometers and was founded by Na Gbewa.
-Mole-Dagbon has a sophisticated oral tradition that is woven around musical instruments including drums.
+The Mole-Dagbon have a sophisticated oral tradition that is woven around musical instruments including drums.
 Thus, its history has been influenced by the drummer.
-The culture of the Mole-Dagbon is influenced by the Islam.
+The culture of the Mole-Dagbon is influenced by Islam traditions.
 Islam is the state region.
 The important festivals observed by the Dagombas include Damba, Bugum, and the Islamic festivals

 Other Ethnic Groups Of Ghana

-Other ethnic groups in Ghana include the Ga-Dangme who occupies the coastal region, the Gurma living in the Northern Volta, Guang, and Grusi.
-Due to immigration, a significant population of Chinese, Indians, and European nationals live in the country.
+Other ethnic groups in Ghana include the Ga-Dangme who occupy the coastal region, the Gurma living in the Northern Volta, Guang, and Grusi.
+Due to immigration, a significant population of Chinese, Indian, and European nationals live in the country.